rrikkozz/rrikkozz/README.md

 - 👋 Hi, I’m Rakan Hejazi.
 - 👀 I’m interested in AI and Cybersecurity
-- 🌱 I’m currently learning both and gain experience.
+- 🌱 I’m currently learning and gaining experience.
 - 📫 You can reach me through my email: rikorak55@gmail.com
 - ⚡ Fun fact about me, I am an advanced chess player.
 You can add me on Chess.com: rrikkozz1